 Free with the purchase of the Go Card Explorer Pass or Build Your Own Pass.

 This is the most economical choice for hop-on, hop-off service.
-As the name suggests, this ferry service rides the East River and is part of the New York Waterway system, which is not a tourist company.
-This is a commuter boat, with single ride tickets starting at just $4 and daily passes at $12.
+As the name suggests, this ferry service rides the East River and is a commuter boat, with single ride tickets costing the same as the subway – just $2.75.
 If you’re looking for transportation that will allow you to enjoy a self-guided tour of NYC, this could be one of the most affordable options.
 You can also check here for more free (and almost free) options to get out on the water.

 Dinner cruises are great because they allow guests to really relax and enjoy the facilities of the cruise, while also seeing different sites around the city.
 The tours last between 2-3 hours.
 Prices are typically higher for a dinner cruise, but keep in mind that you are getting both a meal, live music and a tour, so often it could be a good value!
 Also, consider booking a reservation for a weekday evening, as prices are usually cheaper (and less busy!) than Friday or Saturday night cruises.
 Another great way to save, is to take a brunch or lunch tour instead of a dinner tour.
 Lastly, some of the dinner cruises offer discounts to guests with certain tourists passes.
 Be sure to check if you qualify!